 However, they can also be found in places such as bird boxes, tree’s, and bushes.
 Many of these nests are messy and chaotic inside.
-This differs from the honeybee’s nest.
-Their home is much more orderly, consisting of close-knit hexagonal cells making up the structure of the nest.
+This differs from the honeybee’s nests.
+Their home is much more orderly, consisting of close-knit hexagonal cells making up the structure.
 Their nests are commonly found inside walls of buildings or houses.

 This is very similar to the nests of yellow jackets, which also find homes snuggled into a wall.
 The two are very similar in many aspects and can be easily confused, but the two can be distinguished by their color.
 The honeybee is fuzzy and yellowish-brown, while the yellow jacket is a sharp yellow color with black patterns.
 Finally, wasp’s nests are most commonly found on fences and pieces of dead wood.

 Wasps start from scratch and build their nests using the materials inside of wood to make their home.
-By knowing these simple characteristics of different nests, you can pick out whether a nest is a hornet’s nest or another irritating insect’s.
+By knowing these simple characteristics of different nests, you can pick out whether what you’ve found is indeed a hornet’s nest or another irritating insect’s.

 Do Seasons Affect the Type of Nest it is?

 The wasp nests thrive in the summer and autumn months.
-Winter is full of hibernation and the spring consists of preparing and building the nest.
-This leaves us to the hornet nest, which can only be used one time.
-When winter comes, the worker hornets die, leaving only the fertilized female insects to wait until spring to make a new nest and colony.
+Winter is full of hibernation and the spring consists of preparing and building their nests.
+This leads us to the hornet nest, which can only be used one time.
+When winter comes, the worker hornets die, leaving only the fertilized female insects to wait until spring to make new nests and colonies.

-So, to recap depending on what the nest looks like and what season you notice it in, you can use process of elimination to decide whether or not it is a hornet’s nest.
-If the nest if found between the middle of spring and the end of fall, and located in a concealed area such as a tree or attic beam, it is most likely a hornet nest.
+So, to recap depending on what the nest looks like and what season you notice it in, you can use process of elimination to decide whether or not it belongs to hornets.
+If the nest if found between the middle of spring and the end of fall, and located in a concealed area such as a tree or attic beam, it is most likely that of a hornet.

 Patience is a key with nest removal.
 While seeing a hornet nest around your house or an area you commonly go, may be scary at first.
 You should exterminate it only if it poses as a threat to you.
 You can simply avoid walking directly in a path of a nest if you know the location.

 Just because you see a nest, doesn’t mean it needs to be removed.
-For example, a nest found in a high tree, when the leaves have fallen for the season, should not be removed.
+For example, if it’s found in a high tree, when the leaves have fallen for the season, should not be removed.
 Hornets hold a very vital role in our environment, and eliminating every nest we see, isn’t healthy for our ecosystem.

-Now let’s get down to business, when is it okay for hornet nest removal on your own?
-Once you have decided that the hornet’s nest is in a place that cannot be avoided and possibly hazardous, you can examine the size of the nest.
+Now let’s get down to business.
+When is it okay for hornet nest removal on your own?
+Once you have decided that the hornet’s nest is in a place that cannot be avoided and possibly hazardous, you can examine its size.

 If the nest is much larger and further along in its development, flattening with a brick is not a good choice.
 First, you should mark the area that contains the hornet nest with yellow caution tape.
 You can also mark it with a red flag, or other markings that will keep visitors away.